holochain/holochain-rust/doc/architecture/decisions/0013-signals-listeners-model-and-api.md

             {
               "name": "Post",
-              "description: "signal emmited when a post is committed", "params": null,
+              "description: "signal emmited when a post is committed", "config-params": null,
-              "sends": {
+              "arguments": {
-                  "hash": "hash",
+                  "name": "hash",
+                  "type": "hash"
               },
             // ...
           ],
 ```

-Note that in the example above we are using the attribute method of declaring the signature, and it declares what the signal will send to the listeners and what must be passed in as "params" on the listen request which may be useful for qualifying some aspect of what to listen for.
-See [#134](https://waffle.io/holochain/org/cards/5b4cd03d0df367001d6d12a6) for details.
+The above declaration defines what arguments the signal will send to the listeners and additionally a config-param object to be passed in on the listen request which may be useful for qualifying some aspect of what to listen for.

 2. App developers can emit signals from their code via a new `emit()` function to be added to the api, e.g. like this: